mprires/LION_f/README.md

 Dive into the exciting world of PET tumor segmentation with LION and experience the future today!

+🔔 **Important Notification:** As of now, the LION tool is optimized and validated for FDG imaging.
+Development for PSMA imaging is ongoing and will be available soon.
+We appreciate your patience and understanding.
+Stay tuned for updates! 🔔

 ---

 ## **Requirements** ✅